 The inspectors conducted formal interviews with pupils.
-They held discussions with teachers, senior members of staff and with the chairman of governors and a representative from the Girls' Day School Trust (GDST).
+They held discussions with teachers, senior members of staff and with the chairman of governors.
 Inspectors visited the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.